nomi-nonsz/jaozo/README.md

+# Jaozo

+Jaozo is the anime streaming-like for fun.
+Jaozo is actually not made for watch anime but only showing lists of anime.

+Anime database from [MyAnimeList](https://myanimelist.net/) with special search API from [Jikan API](https://jikan.moe/).
+Initial purpose of making this website is for a self-taught front-end marathon project.
+This project was made with React + Vite and TailwindCSS.

+### Usage
+this project uses yarn for the script package so it affects the guide, maybe you are familiar with yarn even if you use npm or pnpm

+1. Just clone this repository and then

+    ```
+    cd jaozo
+    ```
+2. install dependencies

+    ```
+    yarn
+    ```
+3. run
+    ```
+    yarn dev
+    ```

+### Additional scripts

+- ### twatch

+    TailwindCSS tool that scan template files for classes and build CSS. it run `tailwindcss -i ./src/input.css -o ./src/App.css --watch`

+    ```
+    yarn twatch
+    ```

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.